Al Sieber & U.S. Troops vs. Na-ti-o-tish’s Apaches

 On the ridge, Lt.
 George Morgan, in his first major engagement with the Apaches, fires several times before finally hitting someone, yelling, “I got him!
 I got him!” as he exposes himself to enemy fire.
 An Apache bullet rips through his arm and into his body.

 Hearing Sgt.
-Daniel Conn of Troop E yell orders to his men, some of the hostiles who had been scouts before the Cibecue fight (see time line, opposite page) recognize his voice.
+Daniel Conn of Troop E shout orders to his troopers, some of the hostiles who had been scouts before the Cibecue fight (see time line, below) recognize his voice.
 He had served pork to them on ration day; they know him as “Hog Sergeant.”